Tenderly/hardhat-tenderly/examples/contract-verification/README.md

 `@tenderly/hardhat-tenderly@1.2.0-beta.1` comes built-in with **Virtual Network**, a local Ethereum EVM based network node designed for development.
 It allows you to deploy your contracts, run your tests and debug your code on Tenderly dashboard.

-To list all supported networks that can be used to spinnup virtual network run:
+To list all supported networks that can be used to spin up a virtual network run:

 ```bash
 npx tenderly networks